slack-samples/bolt-js-starter-template/README.md

 This is a generic Bolt for JavaScript template app used to build out Slack apps.

+## Setup

 Before getting started, make sure you have a development workspace where you have permissions to install apps.
 If you don’t have one setup, go ahead and [create one](https://slack.com/create).

+### Developer Program
+Join the [Slack Developer Program](https://api.slack.com/developer-program) for exclusive access to sandbox environments for building and testing your apps, tooling, and resources created to help you build and grow.

 ## Installation

 #### Create a Slack App